Harshman033/blog-webApp/README.md

 ```bash
   npm i express body-parser
 ```
 Note- Make sure that inside "package.json" file the "type" is set to "module".
+You can change the password inside index.js file.

 Lastly, run the project on your local server using-